 14. There is then a hearing for the refugee claimant and this hearing can take a whole day.

-16. What a claimant says to the lawyer and to the Refugee Status Branch is confidential and private
+16. What a claimant says to the lawyer and to the Refugee Status Unit is confidential and private

 17. After the hearing there is a period of time in which the Officer prepares an interview report which is sent to the lawyer.